Last Updated: June 3, 2026

 Define the resources for your Master Project.

-In the Resource Sheet view, apply the Bridge Resources Defined table, and the common fields for defining resources will be displayed.
-If you have that are not using the Standard base calendar, insert the Base Calendar field and make the appropriate selections.
+In the Resource Sheet view, apply the Bridge Resources Defined table, and the standard fields for defining resources will be displayed.
+If you are not using the Standard base calendar, insert the Base Calendar field and make the appropriate selections.

 Your Master Project should have resources defined.

 We are on the second step in learning how to complete our estimates by assigning resources.
-In this exercise, you assign resources to tasks representing the five ways tasks can be calculated when resources are assigned.
+In this exercise, you assign resources to activities representing the five ways activities can be calculated when resources are assigned.

 Download

-Click on the Download icon above to open the Finalize Estimates Routine.mpp file.
+Click the Download icon above to open the Finalize Estimates Routine.mpp file.

 Notice in the project’s split window that the Type and Effort Driven fields are shown as columns in the top view.
-The bottom Task Form view will display the field information and Notes field.
-If the Notes is not showing,
+The bottom Task Form view will also display that field information and Notes field.
+If the Notes field is not showing, select the bottom view and then hover over the grey area to the right and right-click to select Notes.

-Each task is labeled for one of the five ways estimates are calculated when resources are assigned.
+Each activity is labeled for one of the five ways estimates are calculated when resources are assigned.

-First, notice the appropriate selections for each task the Type and Effort Driven fields.
+First, notice the appropriate selections for each activity, the Type and Effort Driven fields.
+For example, task #2 is named Type 2: Fixed Duration, and the Task Type is Fixed Duration and Effort Driven is No.

-Second, in the Notes field for each task, enter:
+Second, in the Notes field for each of the five activities, answer these two questions:

-Given the selection, what estimate would you start with, work, duration, or both?
+Given the calculation selections, what estimate would you start with: work, duration, or both?

 Save the project.

-Exercise 8: Determine the Calculation Selections for Master Project (10 minutes)
+Exercise 6.8: Determine Calculation Selections for Master Project (10 minutes)

 Best Practice

 The objective of this simulation is not to master all of these calculations.
-However, you must discover how you want tasks calculated when you assign resources and become skilled at doing things your way.
+However, you must determine how you want activities calculated when assigning resources and become skilled at doing things your way.

 Download

-Click on the Download icon above to open the Assign Resources.mpp file.
+Click the Download icon above to open the Assign Resources.mpp file.

 The following is a review of each of the five sets of calculation settings.